|Withholding of Student Records References(s) BP 5035|

 2. A health fee of $19 per semester ($16 for summer session) is charged to all students whether or not they choose to use health services.
 Health Fee Exemptions (Education Code 76355): (1) Any student who depends exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization, provided that the student presents documentary evidence of an affiliation with such a bona fide religious sect, denomination, or organization.
 (2) Any student enrolled in an approved Apprenticeship Program.
 A request for an exemption may be filed at the Admissions & Records Office.

-3. Parking permits are $20 for students with fee waivers and $30 for all other students during the fall and spring semesters and $20 during summer session.
+3. Parking permits are $20 for students with fee waivers and $30 for all other students during the fall and spring semesters and $10 during summer session.
 No permit Is required for intersession.
 Permits may be purchased online through WebAdvisor or by using the link found on the Safety & Security websites.
-A permit Is required to park on campus at SAC and SCC only.
+A permit Is required to park on campus at SAC and SCC.
 Only one permit Is necessary for students who attend both colleges.
 Motorcycles are exempt in designated parking areas.

-4. A Student Life and Leadership fee of $10.00 is payable at registration for classes.
+4. A Student Life and Leadership fee of $10 (fall and spring semesters) or $5.00 (summer session) is payable at registration for classes.
 The fee includes a free Photo ID for college services: (1) Library, Student and Instructional Services; and (2) $10 for college activities.
-Photo ID and semester validation is available at Santiago Canyon College.
+Photo ID and term validation is available at Santiago Canyon College.
 These services and fees are optional.

 5. The Santiago Canyon College Student Representation Fee of $1 is charged per semester.
 The $1 mandatory fee (Education Code 76060.5) is used by the Associated Student Government to represent the view of students with governmental agencies.

-Non-resident Tuition: $285 per unit in addition to the per enrollment fee for out-of-state residents and for students who are a citizen of a foreign country.
-Refer residency questions to the Admissions Office.
+Non-resident Tuition: $300 per unit in addition to the per enrollment fee for out-of-state residents and for students who are a citizen of a foreign country.
+Refer residency questions to the Admissions and Records Office.